Rei-SwitchBot/faq/en-us/Battery Circulator Fan & Circulator Fan.md

 6． If you have another smartphone or tablet available, consider pairing it with the circulator.

-7． If the steps above do not resolve the issue, kindly log in to the SwitchBot app, proceed to 'Profile', then select 'Help and Feedback', followed by 'Feedback'.
-Our technical team will conduct a thorough investigation.

 ---
 ### SwitchBot Battery Circulator Fan Alexa Setup Guide